Reverse Proxy Guide to Refer in 2024

 In simple technical language, a reverse proxy is a type of server that is placed in front of backend applications like web servers and forwards client requests.
 It exists in multiple forms, like an app, web server, or cloud service.
 In every form, the reverse proxy receives the client request, intercepts it, and makes it look more authentic.

-For a better understanding of reverse proxies, it’s crucial to understand how the internet works and how a reverse proxy is part of that ecosystem.
+To better understand reverse proxies, it’s crucial to know how the internet works and how a reverse proxy is part of that ecosystem.
 Internet users access a website or any other online resource by typing the domain name or clicking on a link.

 As the domain or link is accessed, the client’s request is forwarded by the website server, and a respective response is offered.
 This is how the normal internet works.
 However, as there is no barrier between the client and the website server, multiple issues like IP address threats, improper traffic distraction, DDoS attacks, and troubles in bypassing geo-restrictions.

 Clients deploy proxy or forward proxy to resolve many of those.
-As the proxy server sits in front of the client, the request is forwarded to the website via it.
-It forwards the request to the DNS and resolves and collects the server response.
+The proxy server sits in front of the client, and the request is forwarded to the website via it.
+It forwards the request to the DNS, resolves it, and collects the server response.

 Source: kinsta.com

 A reverse proxy does the opposite of a traditional proxy.
-Instead of protecting the client, it protects the original server of the website, which is at high risk of traffic overload, crashes, DDoS attacks, and many more.
+Instead of protecting the client, it protects the website’s original server, which is at high risk of traffic overload, crashes, DDoS attacks, and more.

 Source: kinsta.com